Gobi Desert and Central Mongolia Group Tour Package

 Is this tour suitable for you?

-On the Gobi Desert and Central Mongolia Group Tour Package, you will travel approximately 2100 km driving overland both on the paved and rough roads.
-The daily driving duration is 4.5-5.5 hours.
-The longest day of driving is Day 1 with 7-8 hours driving.
+On the Gobi Desert and Central Mongolia Group Tour Package, you will travel approximately 2600 km, both on paved and rough roads.
+The daily driving duration is 4,5-6 hours.
+The longest driving day is Day 1, with 7-8 hours of driving.

-The group members have an option to climb one of the higher dunes of Khongor, remain at the bottom, or climb lower dunes.
-Local equestrians will support you during the horse and camel riding except for your guide.
-If you are not comfortable with the riding, inform your guide that you will not ride or request a helper to lead your reign.
+The group members can choose to climb one of the higher dunes at Khongor, remain at the bottom, or climb lower dunes.
+Local equestrians will support you during the horse and camel riding, except for your guide.
+If you are not comfortable riding alone, inform your guide that you will not ride or request a helper to lead your rein.

 Accommodation – What is a ger camp in Mongolia?

-When you take the Gobi Desert and Central Mongolia Group Tour Packageyou will stay in a centrally located 3* hotel for one night on Day 10 – at the end of the tour.
+When you take the Gobi Desert and Central Mongolia Group Tour Package, you will stay in a centrally located 3* hotel for one night on Day 1.

-We always book the best location best hotels available within the budget for your comfort, safety, and your easy access to city attractions, shopping, dining, etc.
+We always book the best location and the best hotel available in the 3* category for your comfort, safety, and easy access to city attractions, shopping, dining, etc.

-In the countryside, you will stay 8 nights in western friendly traditional dwelling ger camp located near the main attractions.
+In the countryside, you will stay for 13 nights at a western-friendly traditional ger camp near the main attractions.

-You will stay in twin rooms and gers both at the ger camps and hotels unless you request a single supplement and pay additional.
+You will stay in twin rooms and gers at both ger camps and hotels, unless you request a single supplement and pay an additional fee.

-The ger camps have restaurants that serve western and Mongolian cuisines.
+The ger camps have restaurants that serve Western and Mongolian cuisines.
 However, the running water WC and showers are in a separate block to share with other travelers.
-Some of the ger camps have private bathroom gers available at an additional fee of 35$-45$ per person.
+Some of the ger camps have private bathroom gers available at an additional fee of 50$-60$ per person.

-Some of the ger camps have connected with central electricity while the other half sources the electricity from a generator, solar and wind.
+Some of the ger camps are connected to the central grid, while the other half sources electricity from generators, solar, and wind.
 Learn more about the ger camps and see pictures at What is a ger camp in Mongolia?

 What meals will I eat during the tour?